gsvdevops/search-activity/README.md

 > for one user.
 Please implement a reactive search that will filter through the displayed elements based on page title
 > and space.
 We have included a design located in /src/assets/designs for the search bar.
 >
 > You have two weeks to complete this assignment.
-Please submit by {{date}}.
+Please submit by Friday, March 29, 2019.
 Good luck!
 >

 ## Helpful Resources